Skip to content

 How can I identify a professional installation team before work even begins?

-A professional team reveals itself at first contact — through clear communication, the ability to answer specific technical questions, and the way it approaches project preparation.
-On site, look for a unified dress code, certified personal protective equipment, and a site manager who has answers without needing to call the office.
+At first contact — clear communication, specific answers to technical questions, thorough project preparation.
+On site, look for a unified dress code, certified protective equipment and a site manager with answers without calling the office.

 Is dress code and visual uniformity actually important, or is it just marketing?

 Dress code is the outward sign of internal discipline.
-If a company cannot ensure that all its workers look the same on site, that is an indicator of missing processes in other areas too — such as safety, workmanship, or communication.
-It is not marketing; it is a system.
+A company that cannot ensure a unified appearance on site usually has gaps elsewhere — in safety, quality and communication.
+That is not marketing; that is a system.

 What should I do if I notice the team is not meeting safety standards?

-Report it immediately to the responsible person — either the site manager or your contact at the contractor.
-A professional company treats this as an opportunity to correct, not as a personal attack.
-If the contractor does not respond or downplays the issue, that is a strong signal to reconsider the relationship.
+Report it immediately to the site manager or the contractor’s contact person.
+A professional company treats it as a prompt to correct course.
+If it fails to respond or downplays the issue, that is a strong signal to reconsider the relationship.

-Related reading: How to Choose a Racking Installation Contractor — a decision guide for customers evaluating racking installation providers.
+Related reading: How to Choose a Racking Installation Contractor — a decision guide for customers choosing an installation company.

 JTB STORAGE — racking installation across more than 16 European countries.
 Contact us to discuss your project.